rgmelvin/solana-email/docs/SECURITY_GUIDE.md

 }
 ```
 - **Testing Errors**:
-    When writing tests, use assertions to verify that the error messages or error codes match the expected values.
+    When writing tests, asset that the error messages (or codes) match the expected values.
 For example:

     ```ts
     try {
         await program.methods